julianhamre/listloc/README.md

 ---

+## Purpose

+`listloc` streamlines the process of managing code examples in documentation, especially LaTeX documents.
+Instead of copying and pasting code blocks or relying on line numbers, you can declare listings directly in your source files and import the extracted listings.
+Automating the extraction before each build or compile guarantees that your listings always reflect the latest source.

+---

 ## How to declare Listings

 To mark a code listing for extraction in a source file, wrap it between a `BEGIN LISTING <listing_name>` and `END LISTING` comment.